tldr-pages/tldr/pages/common/pprof.md

 `pprof -svg {{./fibbo}} {{./fibbo-profile.pb.gz}}`

-- Run pprof on interactive mode and customize your report with pprof command:
+- Run pprof on interactive mode to be able to manually launch pprof command on your file:

 `pprof {{./fibbo}} {{./fibbo-profile.pb.gz}}`